-Implementing perfect forward secrecy is one way of avoiding the dangers associated with a server’s private key being stolen.
-PFS overcomes this vulnerability utilizing a key exchange algorithm that is separate from the encryption method.
-In this way, the process of authentication is separated from that of encryption.
+Implementing perfect forward secrecy is one way to avoid the dangers of a server’s private key being stolen.
+PFS overcomes this vulnerability by utilizing a key exchange algorithm separate from the encryption method.
+In this way, the authentication process is separated from encryption.

-This is achieved through the use of the Ephemeral Diffie-Hellman (DHE) or the Ephemeral Elliptic Curve Diffie-Hellman (ECDHE) key exchange mechanism.
+This is achieved by using the Ephemeral Diffie-Hellman (DHE) or the Ephemeral Elliptic Curve Diffie-Hellman (ECDHE) key exchange mechanism.

-In this scenario, the private key of the server is still used for authentication but one of the above two mechanisms is used to agree on the master secret, i.e. the session key.
+In this scenario, the server’s private key is still used for authentication, but one of the above two mechanisms is used to agree on the master secret, i.e., the session key.
 This is an ephemeral session key, meaning that the server will generate new Diffie-Hellman parameters for each session (or a single message, page load, etc.).

-Finally, even if an attacker does manage to obtain the session key, the data they will be able to retrieve is very small.
+Finally, even if an attacker obtains the session key, the data they will be able to retrieve is very small.
 This makes perfect forward secrecy a safe key agreement protocol method.

 Using Perfect Forward Secrecy with SSL/TLS

 During the handshake in SSL and TLS protocols, the cipher suites that will be used to encrypt data are negotiated between the client and the server.
 PFS is compatible with TLS and SSL since neither mandates the exact cipher suites to be used.